centreon/centreon-documentation/versioned_docs/version-23.10/administration/centreon-ha/operating-guide.md

 ### Restore MariaDB master-slave replication

-> This procedure should be applied in the event of a breakdown in the MariaDB database's replication thread or a server crash if it cannot be recovered by running `pcs resource cleanup ms_mysql` or `pcs resource restart ms_mysql`.
+> This procedure should be applied in the event of a breakdown in the MariaDB databases' replication thread or a server crash if it cannot be recovered by running `pcs resource cleanup ms_mysql` or `pcs resource restart ms_mysql`.

 Prevent the cluster from managing the MariaDB resource during the operation (to be run from any node):